 Our Gay Couple Summer Road Trip Canada – Edmonton & the North-Eastern lakes of Alberta.
 After visiting Calgary and the Rocky Mountains, including the Icefield’s Parkway, and Jasper, it was time for us to see more of the beautiful West Canadian province of Alberta.
 Therefore, we put the Edmonton Gay Pride on our gay travel bucket list for 2018!
 But Alberta’s capital city at the North Saskatchewan River was just the beginning of our two weeks gaycation in Canada, our Road Trip to Edmonton in Northern Alberta.
 We left Edmonton behind to go east and drove from there a good portion of the Northern Woods and Water Route in a north-western direction.

 After visiting as many giant roadside attractions of Alberta as possible, we arrived at another kind of unique Canadian nature.
-Starting with Cold Lake at the border to the Saskatchewan province, we tried to hike, to swim and to see as much of this natural paradise as possible.
-Next stop on our road trip was Lac La Biche where we learned a lot about Canada’s First Nations while staying overnight in a tipi tent.
+Starting with Cold Lake at the border to the Saskatchewan province, we tried to hike, swim, and see as much of this natural paradise as possible.
+The next stop on our road trip was Lac La Biche where we learned a lot about Canada’s First Nations while staying overnight in a tipi tent.
 Finally, we arrived at Lesser Slave Lake, Alberta’s biggest lake reachable by car.
-Join us on our summer road trip Edmonton Northern Alberta and see gay-friendly Edmonton and the north-eastern lakes of Alberta through a couple of men‘s eyes!
+Join us on our summer road trip to Edmonton in Northern Alberta and see gay-friendly Edmonton and the northeastern lakes of Alberta through a couple of men‘s eyes!

 Edmonton: Gateway to Northern Alberta